Loading...

 Short-term payment plans, extending up to 120 days, are devoid of setup fees, offering a cost-effective solution for managing your tax bill.
 Conversely, long-term plans span up to 72 months but involve a setup fee.
 Opting for the most suitable plan hinges on your financial capacity and aims to prevent the repercussions of defaulting, such as tax liens or wage garnishment.

-How to Set Up an IRS Payment Plan
+How to Set Up a Payment Plan

 Online Application: The Preferred Method